Archibald Blair

 Archibald Blair (1752–1815) was a naval surveyor and lieutenant in the Bombay Marine.
+He is particularly noted for his surveys of the Chagos Archipelago and the Andaman Islands.

-He joined the Bombay Marine, received his first commission in 1771 and in 1792 was promoted captain.
+His father was the Rev. Archibald Blair, minister of Garvald, East Lothian.
+His older brother Robert became Professor of Astronomy at the University of Edinburgh.
+Archibald Blair joined the Bombay Marine, received his first commission in 1771 and was promoted captain in 1792.
 In 1772, as a midshipman, he went on his first survey mission along the coasts of India, Iran and Arabia.
 In 1780 he was lieutenant on a ship captured by a French man-of-war off the Cape of Good Hope.
 He was kept prisoner by the French until 1784 when they handed him over to the Dutch who returned him to the Bombay Marine that same year.
 He was given the then considerable sum of £200 on account of his long captivity and suffering.
-Between 1786 and 1788 he took part in a number of survey missions, to the Chagos archipelago, to Diamond Harbour south of Calcutta and to adjacent parts of the Hooghly river.
+Between 1786 and 1788 he took part in a number of survey missions, to the Chagos Archipelago, to Diamond Harbour south of Calcutta and to adjacent parts of the Hooghly River.

-His first surveying voyage to the Andaman Islands took place between December 1788 and April 1789, as a result of which the Governor-general decided to colonise the islands in order to provide a safe harbour in the war against pirates.
-Blair had surveyed the islands in Viper and Elizabeth, discovering the fine natural harbour on South Andaman Island which he initially named Port Cornwallis (later renamed Port Blair), and establishing a fort on Chatham Island in the bay.
-He later returned to successfully establish a permanent colony, partly composed of convicts.
-In 1792 he was ordered to relocate the settlement to North Andaman Island and hand over command to Major Kyd.

-His name also appears on maps as Blair's (or Blair) Harbour from some surveying in the South China Sea: his own chart of the Malay Peninsula, published in 1805, shows the site just as "A Good Harbour", although an earlier larger scale "Plan of Blair's Harbour" had been published in 1793.
+The Chagos archipelago, in the southern Indian Ocean, was of interest both as a hazard to shipping, being low lying, and as a potential staging post for vessels en route to India via the Cape of Good Hope.
+A British attempt to form a settlement in 1786 was unsuccessful, as the islands were unable to support the necessary cultivation, and were considered difficult to fortify.
+But Blair, head surveyor on the expedition, carried out a detailed survey, starting with Diego Garcia, and then examining the other islands in the group.
+He established longitude both by lunar distances and by using an eclipse of one of the moons of Jupiter.
+The work resulted in the publication of several charts and views, as well as a report on the survey, published by Alexander Dalrymple, Hydrographer of the East India Company.
+The charts were the most accurate made to that time, and remained in use for about sixty years.